Semantic Runtime Validation

 Traditional AppSec tools often rely on static patterns, signatures, or periodic scans.
 Semantic Runtime Validation proves what is actually reachable and exploitable in runtime.

 Modern APIs depend on identity, object relationships, multi-step flows, and chained business logic.
-Runtime validation is required to confirm whether those paths create exploitable risk.
+Runtime validation confirms whether those paths create exploitable risk.

 Yes.
 Agentic systems reason dynamically and call tools and APIs in non-linear ways.
-Runtime validation is the reliable way to confirm exploitability in those workflows.
+Runtime validation confirms exploitability in those workflows.

 It helps reduce breach risk, eliminate false positives, accelerate remediation, support continuous compliance, and enable secure-by-design software delivery.